Prior to Submitting the Hotel Rate Agreement (HRA)

 Pursuant to the General Appropriations Act, state employees traveling may be reimbursed the actual cost of lodging, not to exceed federal travel rates set by the U.S. General Services Administration.
-HOWEVER, a state agency may set a reimbursement rate that is less than the maximum rate specified or have other varying policies.
+For non-listed cities or counties in Texas, the reimbursement maximum shall not exceed $85.00.
+Please note: a state agency may set a reimbursement rate that is less than the maximum rate specified or have other varying policies.

 - Do I have to offer the State of Texas daily reimbursable lodging expense?

-- How do I find the Federal daily reimbursable lodging expense for a specific city outside the State of Texas ?
+- How do I find the federal travel reimbursement rates for the State of Texas ?